orsinium-archive/djburger/wiki/source/philosophy.md

 ## Solved problems

 1. [Mixins chaos and wrong usage](https://reactjs.org/blog/2016/07/13/mixins-considered-harmful.html).
 Mixins is good but dangerous conception.
 Use it carefully.
-1. You can decorate Django view in so many places: urls, view, dispatch method, get/post method, form_valid mrthod etc. DjhBurger have [special place for all decorators](usage.html#decorators)
+1. You can decorate Django view in so many places: urls, view, dispatch method, get/post method, form_valid method etc. DjBurger has [special place for all decorators](usage.html#decorators).
 1. Validation and main logic mixing.
-In bad code you can validate and apply some data in one loop, and if you found and return validation error operation will be applied partially.
+In bad code you can validate and apply some data in one loop, and if you found and return validation error then operation will be applied partially.
 Example:
   ```python
   for user in users:
       if user.is_anonymous():